moorepants/me41055/content/pages/software.rst

 Vocareum only has SymPy 1.9+ available on the Python 3.8 kernel.
-You may need to change your kernel by selecting "Kernel" in the toolbar menu, then "Change kernel", and then select "Python 3.8".
+You may need to change your kernel by selecting "Kernel" in the toolbar menu, then "Change kernel", and then select "python 3.10".

 Vocareum: Collaborating on Notebooks
 ------------------------------------